-Having a bathroom onboard your travel rig is a great luxury and one that has never been more appreciated than it has been during the past couple of years.
-RV showers and toilets – and their treasured companions — RV wastewater holding tanks — make it possible to have a private bathroom no matter where you are… whether you’re traveling down the road or you’re camped in the middle of the desert.
+Having a bathroom onboard your travel rig is a great luxury.
+RV showers and toilets (and their treasured companions, RV wastewater holding tanks) make it possible to have a private bathroom no matter where you are… whether you’re traveling down the road or you’re camped in the middle of the desert.
 But what happens if your RV black or gray tanks are near capacity?
 Do you have to pack up and drive to the nearest dump station?
 Maybe.
 But not if you’ve got a portable RV dump tank.

-Today we’re talking about a great alternative to moving your entire rig to dump your black or gray tanks, and a way to help extend your boondocking trips – the portable RV dump tank, sometimes referred to as a “Blue Boy” due to the color of many of the most common ones.
+In this post, we go over a great alternative to moving your entire rig to dump your black or gray tanks, and a way to help extend your boondocking trips – the portable RV dump tank (sometimes referred to as a “Blue Boy” due to the color of many of the most common ones).
 While dumping is no one’s idea of a favorite topic of discussion, this one just might change the way you camp.
 Let’s take a look!

 - 1) What is a Portable RV Dump Tank?